Building a system for AI-assisted engineering

 ├── ROADMAP.md # Prioritized task backlog

 Each file serves a specific purpose.
-SCHEMA.md defines API contracts so the AI does not invent incompatible data structures.
+SCHEMA.md defines API contracts so the AI doesn’t invent incompatible data structures.
 DESIGN_SYSTEM.md enforces visual consistency.
-DECISIONS.md records the “why” behind architectural choices, preventing the AI from relitigating settled debates.
+DECISIONS.md records the why behind architectural choices — borrowing from Michael Nygard’s ADR pattern — preventing the AI from relitigating settled debates.

 Structuring work with skills and commands

 With context in place, the next step was defining the workflow.
-I broke it into three concepts:
+It breaks into three concepts:

-• Rules — the project constitution (CLAUDE.md) defining constraints and conventions
+- Rules — the project constitution defining constraints and conventions

 The commands cover the full development lifecycle: